 On Friday October 21, 2016 the American Association of Pediatrics (AAP) released three policy statements regarding health recommendations on media use by children.
-A review of these policy statements shows the AAP has referenced 191 different research papers and article to support their position.
+A review of these policy statements shows the AAP has referenced 190 different research papers and articles to support their position.
 Almost 30% of the papers were made available in 2015 and 2016, and generally reference a large body of helpful information regarding screen use by American youth.
-Over 75% of the referenced research can be accessed for free.
-In an effort to help advance the interests of researchers and industry here is a collection of all of the AAP referenced research in an Excel spreadsheet with links to easily access and download all of the material.
+Over 75% of the referenced research can be downloaded for free.
+In an effort to help advance the interests of researchers, educators, and industry here is a collection of all of the AAP referenced research in an Excel spreadsheet with links to easily access and download all of the material.

 Many of us who work in the kids tech industry have been interested in the new kids search engine called Kiddle (http://www.kiddle.co/).
 Trying any simple search through Kiddle provides some satisfying, child friendly results.
 It’s not a perfect service as some keywords provide mixed search results, but it’s a start.
 It’s Google-like design feels comforting to most adults, and the service appears to be a great Google search companion for the youngest Internet users.
 But here’s the thing, it’s not Google.

 What the Kiddle service does do is tap into the Google SafeSearch capabilities, which is a digital extension of Google suite of search tools.
 Any business can add such a search feature to their own website if they wish.
 The thing that makes Kiddle unique is its claim of employing editors to screen search results in addition to Google’s SafeSearch.
 This combination provides an added layer of scrutiny to help ensure results are child appropriate.
 Sounds great.
 Who couldn’t get behind that idea?
 A great one-two punch, right?